karepker/karepker.github.io/about.md

 Separately, during my sophomore year in college, I became more interested in critical thinking, and evaluating claims logically and rationally.

-At this point (end of 2015), I feel like I've developed my writing enough that I'd like to start circulating it more widely, so I've taken the full plunge and decided to post it completely in public on the Internet.
+At this point (beginning of 2016), I feel like I've developed my writing enough that I'd like to start circulating it more widely, so I've taken the full plunge and decided to post it completely in public on the Internet.
 Make no mistake: I am not qualified be a professional critic, but I believe my views are sometimes unique and—I hope one day—will become insightful.

 ## Who are you?